scotto3394/TheOldRepublic/README.md

 	cd TheOldRepublic
 	cargo build --release

 However at the moment, testing is limited and if there are problems feel free to contact the authors (found below).
+This project draws upon the piston and tokio ecosystems, so the intial build will be much slower to contruct these dependencies.

 Running
 -------------------------------